lightwork-speedrunning/light-work-speedrunning/run_rules.md

 - Footage has to be completed in one single recording.
 If your run was found to have been modified with more than one video, it will be rejected.

 #### Setup
 - Recording of the intro sequence or joining the game must be done.
-Individual level runs must record the transition from the previous level.
-This is recommended and not enforced, your run will not be rejected.
+Individual level runs must record the transition from the previous level and to the next.
+This is required for the sake of consistency in timing.

 #### Crossposting
 - Posting two runs with the same footage in distinct categories is prohibited, and will have your run rejected.
 Regardless if you follow the rules of both categories.